Shaped charge: Voitenko compressor

+Cross-section diagram of a Voitenko compressor.

 In 1964 a Soviet scientist proposed that a shaped charge originally developed for piercing thick steel armor be adapted to the task of accelerating shock waves.
 The resulting device, looking a little like a wind tunnel, is called a Voitenko compressor.
 The Voitenko compressor initially separates a test gas from a shaped charge with a malleable steel plate.
 When the shaped charge detonates, most of its energy is focused on the steel plate, driving it forward and pushing the test gas ahead of it.
 Ames Laboratory translated this idea into a self-destroying shock tube.
 A 66-pound shaped charge accelerated the gas in a 3-cm glass-walled tube 2 meters in length.
 The velocity of the resulting shock wave was 220,000 feet per second (67 km/s).
 The apparatus exposed to the detonation was completely destroyed, but not before useful data was extracted.

 In a typical Voitenko compressor, a shaped charge accelerates hydrogen gas which in turn accelerates a thin disk up to about 40 km/s.
 A slight modification to the Voitenko compressor concept is a super-compressed detonation, a device that uses a compressible liquid or solid fuel in the steel compression chamber instead of a traditional gas mixture.
 A further extension of this technology is the explosive diamond anvil cell, utilizing multiple opposed shaped-charge jets projected at a single steel encapsulated fuel, such as hydrogen.
 The fuels used in these devices, along with the secondary combustion reactions and long blast impulse, produce similar conditions to those encountered in fuel-air and thermobaric explosives.